Set up Apple TV

 Apple TV 4K (2nd generation) includes eARC, which passes full-resolution audio—including 3D surround sound formats such as Dolby Atmos—from an eARC-supported TV (or any HDMI device connected to it) to your Apple TV.

-For example, when you set up HomePod speakers with Apple TV 4K for home theatre sound, you can use them to play audio from a game console that’s connected to your TV with an HDMI cable.
+For example, when you set up HomePod speakers with Apple TV 4K for home theater sound, you can use them to play audio from a game console that’s connected to your TV with an HDMI cable.

 Note: eARC is currently a beta feature.